IBMRedbooks/zikipedia/dictionary/R.md

 ### RELFILE *(Relative File)*
 > 💡 _Think of the metadata files that come with a Python or Debian package._

-* These are the files that describet the layout of a product so that SMP/E knows how to find and install the files contained in the product.
+* These are the files that describe the layout of a product so that SMP/E knows how to find and install the files contained in the product.

 ### Rexx *(Restructured Extended Executor)*
 > 💡 _Rexx is a lot like Python._